-20. Summary of action items

-- Action 12/1

-The Executive Secretary to draft and distribute an Excel file on the status of CMC reviews every month until this report is available on line. - Action 12/2 The Executive Secretary to modify the Flow Chart of the CMC Review Process, according to the discussion at the 12th JCRB meeting, and post it in the open section of the JCRB web page. - Action 12/3

-RMO representatives to inform the Executive Secretary if they wish to authorize TC/WG Chairs to communicate directly any RMO decision concerning CMC reviews. - Action 12/4 The Executive Secretary to send a reminder to all TC/WG Chairs that they should keep RMO representatives informed of all actions concerning CMC reviews. - Action 12/5

-The Executive Secretary to request a modification of the CMC review web page, in order to allow the definition of a different status for old CMC submissions whose inter-regional review has been abandoned. - Action 12/6 The Executive Secretary to post Document JCRB-12/06(2) in the open section of the JCRB web page. - Action 12/7 The Executive Secretary to post Document JCRB-12/06(3) in the open section of the JCRB web page. - Action 12/8

-EUROMET and SIM to report to the JCRB Chairman on their TC/WG Chairs proposals for a "fast track" approval process, for the improvement of published CMCs within the following six weeks (June 18, 2004). - Action 12/9 Mr. Lam to redraft his document on QS reviews according to the discussion in this meeting, and present it at the 13th meeting of the JCRB. - Action 12/10 The Executive Secretary to modify the CMC Review Flowchart to indicate that RMOs should review the presence of a fully-compliant quality system before submitting CMCs for inter-regional review. - Action 12/11The Executive Secretary to coordinate with Dr.

-Kaarls and circulate the latest versions of documents

-JCRB-12/11(1) and JCRB-12/11(2). - Action 12/12JCRB Representatives to provide comments on documents JCRB-12/11(1) and JCRB-12/11(2) by the end of July. - Action 12/ 13Prof.
-Wallard to ask JCTLM partner organizations if meeting minutes can be openly distributed. - Action 12 / 14RMO Representatives to prepare for the next meeting proposals on the design and possible uses of the CIPM MRA logo.
+20. Summary y of action items Back to Table of Contents Action 12/ 1 The Executive Secretary to draft and distribute an Excel file on the status of CMC reviews every month until this report is available on line.
+Action 12/ 2 The Executive Secretary to modify the Flow Chart of the CMC Review Process, according to the discussion at the 12th JCRB meeting, and post it in the open section of the JCRB web page.
+Action 12/3 RMO representatives to inform the Executive Secretary if they wish to authorize TC/WG Chairs to communicate directly any RMO decision concerning CMC reviews.
+Action 12/ 4 The Executive Secretary to send a reminder to all TC/WG Chairs that they should keep RMO representatives informed of all actions concerning CMC reviews.
+Action 12/5 The Executive Secretary to request a modification of Action 12/ 5 the CMC review web page, in order to allow the definition of a different status for old CMC submissions whose inter-regional review has been abandoned.
+Action 12/ 6 The Executive Secretary to post Document JCRB- 12/06(2) in the open section of the JCRB web page.
+Action 12/ / The Executive Secretary to post Document JCRB- 12/06(3) in the open section of the JCRB web page.
+Action 12/8 EUROMET and SIM to report to the JCRB Chairman on their TC/WG Chairs proposals for a "fast track" approval process, for the improvement of published CMCs within the following six weeks (June 18, 2004).
+Mr. Lam to redraft his document on QS reviews according to the discussion in this meeting, and present it at the 13th meeting of the JCRB.
+Action 12/10 The Executive Secretary to modify the CMC Review Flowchart to indicate that RMOs should review the presence of a fully-compliant quality system before submitting CMCs for inter-regional review.
+Action 12/ 11 The Executive Secretary to coordinate with Dr. Kaarls and circulate the latest versions of documents Action 12/11 JCRB-12/11(1) and JCRB-12/11(2).
+ACTION 12/ 12 2JCRB Representatives to provide comments on documents JCRB-12/11(1) and JCRB-12/11(2) by the end of July.
+Action 12/ 13 BProf.
+Wallard to ask JCTLM partner organizations if meeting minutes can be openly distributed.
+Action 12/ 14 RMO Representatives to prepare for the next meeting proposals on the design and possible uses of the CIPM MRA logo.